Frequently Asked Questions About Licensing

 start selling to clubs after applying for a wholesale permit?

-After retailers receive their KSP number from the Bureau of Alcohol, Tobacco and Firearms.
+After retailers receive their KSP number from the Alcohol and Tobacco Tax and Trade Bureau (TTB).
 They must have a copy of their application on premise.

 Can a retailer also be a distributor?

 No; but retailers may be licensed as Federal wholesalers.